Sysadmin guide

 Set up backup

-See the backup page.
+See the dedicated backup page.

 Configure teams (optional)